 Free Admission Day

-Thanks to our partnership with the Vancouver International Airport we are able to offer FREE admission from 2:00 pm to 5:00 pm every first Friday of the month.
-Next date is Friday, May 3, 2019.
+Thank you to our community partner—YVR Vancouver International Airport, we are able to offer FREE admission from 2:00 to 5:00 pm every first Friday of the month.
+Next date is Friday December 4, 2020.

 How to get here